Normand Cherry: Legislator

 Robert Bourassa announced his resignation as Liberal Party leader and premier in late 1993, and Cherry supported Daniel Johnson's bid to become the party's new leader.
 When Johnson became premier on January 11, 1994, he appointed Cherry as transport minister.
 In this position, Cherry initiated fifty million dollars' worth of road repairs and introduced a camera system to review congestion on Montreal roads.
 He also sought to co-ordinate better links between Quebec's road, rail, and ship transportation lines.
-In September 1994, he launched a thirty-six million dollar project to link Saint-Bruno with the Jacques Cartier Bridge.
+In September 1994, he launched a thirty-six million dollar project to link Saint-Bruno-de-Montarville with the Jacques Cartier Bridge.